 The design of your office can do a lot to foster creativity, so it’s no surprise that successful companies also have fun and liberating work environments.
-Sadly, many other business owners have office spaces that look like they were built in the '80s.
-If you want to bring your workplace into the 21st century, here's how you can cultivate a more creative office space that will truly inspire your employees.
+How to make your desk a creative space is an important part of working.
+Sadly, many other business owners have office spaces that look like they were built in the ’80s.
+If you want to bring your workplace into the 21st century, here’s how you can cultivate a more creative office space that will truly inspire your employees.

 READ OUR ONLINE GUIDE: HOT DESKING & DESK BOOKING